 Google Business Profile: Monitor daily.
 This drives local search ranking and first impressions.

 DealerRater: Monitor daily.
-Serious car shoppers read this one closely.
+Serious shoppers read this one closely before they commit to a test drive.

 Cars.com: Monitor daily.
-Tied to your inventory listings, so a bad review sits right next to your VDPs.
+A bad review sits right next to your VDPs, and that is a bad pairing.

 Facebook: Monitor three to four times per week.
-Recommendations here spread socially.
+Recommendations here spread socially and fast.

 Set keyword alerts for your store name, your GM’s name, and phrases like “rude staff,” “bait and switch,” or “service issues.”
-Filter aggressively so your team doesn’t get buried in noise and start ignoring everything, which is exactly what happens when alert settings are too broad.
+Filter aggressively.
+When alert settings are too broad, your team gets buried in noise and starts ignoring everything.
+That is exactly the outcome you cannot afford.

 Response Protocol: What to Say and How Fast to Say It

-Speed matters.
+Speed matters more than most dealers realize.
 Get a response out within 24 hours on negative reviews, period.
-A three-day-old complaint that hasn’t been touched looks like you don’t care, and every shopper reading it draws that exact conclusion.
+A three-day-old complaint with no reply looks like you do not care.
+Every shopper reading it draws exactly that conclusion.

 Handling Negative Reviews

-Don’t argue.
-Don’t get defensive.
-Don’t paste a generic “we’re sorry to hear this” that reads like an auto-reply.
-Acknowledge the specific issue, show empathy, and move the conversation offline.
-Something like: “We hear you, and that’s not the experience we want for anyone.
+Do not argue.
+Do not get defensive.
+Do not paste a generic “we’re sorry to hear this” that reads like an auto-reply from 2011.
+Acknowledge the specific issue, show real empathy, and move the conversation offline.
+Something like: “We hear you, and that is not the experience we want for anyone.
 Please call us directly at [your number] so we can make this right.”
 Short, human, and it signals to every other reader that you take complaints seriously.

-Resolved complaints are worth following up on.
-If a customer called in, you fixed the problem, and they’re satisfied, ask them to update the review.
-Not all will, but some will, and a revised three-star to four-star review is a win you can actually point to.
+Resolved complaints are worth a follow-up.
+If a customer called in, you fixed the problem, and they are satisfied, ask them to update the review.
+Not everyone will.
+But a revised three-star bumped to four stars is a win you can actually point to.

 Handling Positive Reviews

 Respond to these too.
 Use the customer’s first name when you can.
 Reference what they bought or the service they came in for.
 A personalized response to a five-star review takes 45 seconds and reinforces the experience for both that customer and every future buyer reading the thread.
-Generic “Thanks for the review!” responses waste the opportunity.
+Generic “Thanks for the review!” responses waste the opportunity every single time.

 Generating Reviews at Scale

 Waiting for happy customers to leave reviews on their own is a losing strategy.
 You have to ask, and you have to ask at the right moment.
-The delivery is the highest-leverage touchpoint.
-The customer just drove their new car off the lot, they’re in the best mood they’ll be in for the entire ownership cycle.
-That’s when your BDC rep or the salesperson texts a direct link to your Google review page.
+The delivery is the highest-leverage touchpoint in the ownership cycle.
+The customer just drove their new car off the lot.
+They are in the best mood they will be in for months.
+That is when your BDC rep or the salesperson texts a direct link to your Google review page.

-At Willowood Ventures, our US-based BDC runs 14 hours a day, from 8am to 10pm ET, handling exactly these kinds of follow-up touchpoints alongside appointment setting and show confirmation.
-That consistent post-sale contact is part of why our clients average a 90% client rebook rate.
-Follow-up isn’t a nice-to-have, it’s a revenue line item.
+At Willowood Ventures, our US-based BDC runs 14 hours a day, from 8am to 10pm ET, handling post-sale follow-up alongside appointment setting and show confirmation.
+That consistent contact is part of why our clients average a 90% client rebook rate.
+Follow-up is not a nice-to-have.
+It is a revenue line item, and you should treat it like one.

 Automate the ask where you can, but keep it personal.
 A text that reads like a bulk blast gets ignored.
 A text from the salesperson’s name with a direct link gets clicked.
 Volume matters here.
-The dealers running strong review profiles are generating dozens of reviews a month, not a handful.
+Dealers running strong review profiles generate dozens of reviews a month, not a handful.

 Turning Review Data Into Store Improvements

 Reviews are free market research.
-If four separate customers mention wait times in service, that’s a process problem, not a PR problem.
-If a specific salesperson keeps showing up in negative reviews, that’s a coaching conversation you need to have.
-Patterns in negative feedback tell you exactly where to focus operational fixes.
+If four separate customers mention wait times in service, that is a process problem, not a PR problem.
+If a specific salesperson keeps showing up in negative reviews, that is a coaching conversation you need to have this week, not next month.

 Run a monthly review audit.
-Pull the last 30 days of feedback across all platforms, tag complaints by category (service, sales, finance, follow-up), and bring the summary to your weekly manager meeting.
-Dealerships that do this consistently improve their average star rating over six to twelve months, which compounds into lower acquisition costs and higher closing rates.
+Pull the last 30 days of feedback across all platforms, tag complaints by category (service, sales, finance, follow-up), and bring the summary to your manager meeting.
+Dealerships that do this consistently improve their average star rating over six to twelve months.
+That improvement compounds into lower acquisition costs and higher closing rates.
+The math works in your favor if you work the process.

 Connect Reputation to Your Full Marketing Funnel

-A strong review profile doesn’t just protect your brand, it improves the performance of every other marketing channel you’re running.
+A strong review profile does not just protect your brand.
+It improves the performance of every other marketing channel you are running.
 Better reviews mean higher click-through rates on Google ads.
 They mean shoppers spend more time on your VDPs.
 They mean your BDC team spends less time overcoming objections on the phone because the store’s credibility is already established before the call happens.

-Willowood Ventures manages over $4 million in social media ad spend for dealerships across the country, and we see this consistently: stores with strong reputations get more out of every dollar they put into paid media.
+Willowood Ventures manages over $4 million in social media ad spend for dealerships across the country, and the pattern is consistent.
+Stores with strong reputations get more out of every dollar in paid media.
 The reputation work and the advertising work together.
-One amplifies the other.
+One amplifies the other, and neither performs at full capacity without the other in place.

 What is automotive reputation management and why is it important for car dealerships? +

 Automotive reputation management is the ongoing process of monitoring, responding to, and generating online reviews and brand mentions across platforms like Google, DealerRater, Cars.com, and social media.
-It’s the difference between a shopper choosing your store and choosing the one down the street.
+It is the difference between a shopper choosing your store and choosing the one down the street.

 Ninety-one percent of car buyers read reviews before visiting a dealership.
 That means your online reputation is doing sales work before your team ever picks up the phone.
 A weak or unmanaged review profile raises buyer skepticism and forces you to spend more on advertising to compensate for lost organic trust.

-Dealerships that actively manage their reputation close more deals and pay less to acquire each customer.
 Willowood Ventures works with 200-plus dealerships across the country, and the stores with strong review profiles consistently outperform their markets on cost-per-sale metrics.
+Managing your reputation is not optional if you want to compete on margin.

-How do specific reputation management methods benefit car dealerships? +
+How do specific methods related to automotive reputation management benefit dealerships? +

-The methods that move the needle are faster review response times, structured post-sale review requests, and using negative feedback as an operational diagnostic tool rather than just a PR problem.
+The methods that move the needle are faster review response times, structured post-sale review requests, and using negative feedback as an operational diagnostic tool rather than just a PR headache.

 What are the key components of a successful automotive reputation management strategy? +